Gregzeee/PortScanner/README.md

  - Add async functions
  - Add socket reusage
  - Add a possibility to scan ip ranges all for same port ranges.
+ - Move over to OOP structure using classes and spread out the code into multiple files to improve readability.
+ - Add comments for more readability